Los Angeles Almanac Logo

 In 1911, the position of women police officers in Los Angeles was placed under Civil Service control.
 By October 1912, there were three policewomen and three police matrons in the Department.

-Three years later, Mrs. Wells succeeded in persuading the University of California, Southern Division (now UCLA) to offer the first course specifically on the work of women police officers.
+Three years later, Wells worked with the University of California, Southern Division (now UCLA) to offer the first college course specifically focused on the work of women police officers.
 The course was introduced by the school’s Criminology Department in the summer session in 1918.

-Mrs. Wells was named the first president of the Women’s Peace Officers Association of California in 1928, a group she helped to create.
-In July 1934, she was appointed the Los Angeles Police Department historian, a post she held until her retirement on November 1, 1940.
-She had been a policewoman for 30 years.
+In 1928, Wells helped to organize the Women’s Peace Officers Association of California and became its first president.
+In 1934, she was appointed the Los Angeles Police Department historian and held that post until her retirement in 1940.
+She served as a policewoman for 30 years.

 * Two other women were designated as police officers prior to Officer Wells.
 In 1891, the Chicago Police Department gave Marie Owens a police badge, powers of arrest and the title of Detective Sergeant.
 However, her duties were restricted solely to enforcing child labor laws and, unlike Wells, was not able to exercise the full authority of other Chicago police officers.
 In 1908, in Portland, Oregon, Lola Baldwin was hired as a “female detective to perform police service.”
 She served as “Superintendent of the Women’s Auxiliary to the Police Department for the Protection of Girls.”
 Baldwin's duties were focused on crime prevention and social work rather than law enforcement.
 She did not wear a uniform or carry a weapon or work from a police facility.
 LAPD Officer Wells, by contrast, was the first U.S. woman to wear a police badge and uniform and exercise the full powers of a police officer, equal to those of her male counterparts.